kurt-krueckeberg/data-structures-cplus/notes/tree234.rst

     }

     /*
-     * Requires: node is 2-node.
+     * Requires: pnode is 2-node.
-     * Promises: node is converted into either a 3- or a 4-node.
+     * Returns:  pnode is converted into either a 3- or a 4-node and .
      *
      * Code follows pages 51-53 of: www.serc.iisc.ernet.in/~viren/Courses/2009/SE286/2-3Trees-Mod.ppt
      * and pages 64-66 of http://www2.thu.edu.tw/~emtools/Adv.%20Data%20Structure/2-3,2-3-4%26red-blackTree_952.pdf